Stanford Medical Genetics Residency Program

 Residents in the the Stanford Medical Genetics Program benefit from a unique educational environment.
 Clinical training occurs primarily at Lucile Packard Children's Hospital and Stanford Hospital and Clinics.
 Residents also rotate through the clinical genetics laboratories at the Stanford Medical Center for experience in biochemical genetics, cytogenetics and molecular genetics.
 A variety of clinical and basic science research opportunities are available to trainees within the Division of Medical Genetics in the Department of Pediatrics and in the wider Stanford University School of Medicine community.

 Residents also have access to the broad course offerings of the School of Medicine.
 An especially rich curriculum in the scientific underpinnings of clinical genetics is offered through the M.S. in Human Genetics and Genetic Counseling program.
-Our two year program is accredited by the ACGME Residency Review Committee in Medical Genetics and prepares our graduates to sit for the Clinical Genetics Board Examination administered by the American Board of Medical Genetics (ABMG).
+Our two year program is accredited by the ACGME Residency Review Committee in Medical Genetics and prepares our graduates to sit for the Clinical Genetics Board Examination administered by the American Board of Medical Genetics and Genomics (ABMGG).
 We are able to accept two residents per year.

 The residency program seeks to attract physicans of diverse backgrounds and experience interested in pursuing careers in medical genetics.
 The residency is open to physicians who have completed at least one year of residency training in another ACGME accredited primary specialty in the United States or equivalent training in Canada.
 Residents must be eligible to work in the United States and obtain a California medical license prior to the commencement of training.

 First year fellows gain experience in the general genetics clinic, metabolic genetics clinic, cleft and craniofacial clinic, neurogenetics clinic and genetic skin diseases clinic.
 In the second year, clinical responsibilites are significantly decreased to allow time for research and professional development.
 Second year rotations include cancer genetics clinic, prenatal genetics clinic and the clinical lab rotations in biochemical genetics, cytogenetics and molecular genetics.
 Second year residents continue to participate in the general genetics clinic to provide opportunity to see follow-up patients.
-Residents can also participate in the Down Syndrome Clinic and undertake away electives.
+Residents can also participate in the Down Syndrome Clinic and undertake electives.

-Applications for training to start July 2017 or later will be accepted via ERAS beginning in July one year prior to the start date.
+Applications for training to start July 2020 or later will be accepted via ERAS beginning in July one year prior to the start date.
 Promising applicants will be invited to a one day on-site interview to be conducted in the late summer or early fall.

-- Three letters of reference
+2. Three letters of reference

-- USMLE Scores
+3. USMLE Scores

-- Copy of medical school transcript
+4. Copy of medical school transcript

-David A. Stevenson, MD
+David Stevenson, MD